Kaguara/ello/README.md

 **Live demo:** https://server-production-af57.up.railway.app/

-A vocabulary stall-recovery activity built for the Ello PM interview take-home.
-When a child reading aloud stalls on an unknown word ("owl"), Ello steps in with a ~50-second detour — hear it, one game turn, say it into the mic — then hands the child back to the exact sentence, word highlighted, ready to re-read.
+A vocabulary stall-recovery activity built as an Ello demo.
+When a child reading aloud stalls on an unknown word ("owl"), Ello steps in with a ~50-second detour — hear it, play a short game, say it into the mic — then hands the child back to the exact sentence, word highlighted, ready to re-read.
 The story stays the main event; this is a recovery loop, not a lesson.

-Implemented from the attached [design handoff spec](./docs/design-handoff.md) as a production app: Vite SPA + Express server, deployed on Railway, source on GitHub.
+Implemented as a production app: Vite SPA + Express server, deployed on Railway, source on GitHub.

 ## Try it